A Survey of Deep Graph Clustering: Taxonomy, Challenge, Application, and Open Resource: Taxonomy

-\textbf{Contrastive Methods.} The key idea in contrastive deep graph clustering methods is to improve the discriminativeness of features by pulling together the positive samples while pushing away the negative ones.
-Thus, the contrastive methods focus on the inter-data information and construct the self-supervision signals via the meaningful relationships between samples.
+The critical idea in contrastive deep graph clustering methods is to improve the discriminativeness of features by pulling together the positive samples while pushing away the negative ones.
+Thus, contrastive methods focus on the inter-data information and construct the self-supervision signals via meaningful relationships between samples.
 The general pipeline of contrastive methods can be found in Figure \ref{contrastive}.
+The main techniques in contrastive methods include graph data augmentations, siamese encoder designs, positive and negative sample pair construction, negative sampling, counteractive learning loss functions, etc. These aspects are carefully modified to enhance the discriminative capability of contrastive learning methods.